The Benefits of Patient-WiFi Enabled Healthcare

 Used on both bedside and personal devices, WiFi improves both efficiency on the ward and overall patient satisfaction in the following ways:

-Patients can use the WiFi to make requests that would otherwise distract busy staff.
+Patients can use the hospital WiFi to make requests that would otherwise distract busy staff.
 An extra pillow, a glass of water and pastoral care could all be available at the touch of a button.
 Requests can be dealt with quickly by the right member of staff, reducing time wasted on the ward.

 In the past, patients had to order meals 24 hours in advance to give staff time enough to collect orders and ensure the right food was available.
 This is still happening, even today.
 It’s inefficient, especially as during those 24 hours patients might be discharged, move beds or go into surgery.
 Not to mention, you don’t always know what you’re going to want to eat for all three meals the next day.